jerry1249756/LSV_final/README.md

 ./bin/approximate LIB_FILE INPUT_FILE ERROR_TYPE ERROR_RATE
 ```

+We provide the cloned EPFL benchmarks in `benckmarks/`, which can be found in [link](https://github.com/lsils/benchmarks).

-There are two kinds of library file in folder `library`, `mcnc.genlib` and `mcnc-aig.genlib`.
+There are two kinds of library files in folder `library`, `mcnc.genlib` and `mcnc-aig.genlib`.

 For `arithmetic` benchmarks, you need to use `mcnc.genlib` to map the circuit.
-For `random_control` benchmarks, you can use both library to map the circuit.
+For `random_control` benchmarks, you can use both libraries to map the circuit.

 The ALS result will be saved into `result/`.